mostlyken/aws-mostly-one-pager/README.md

 ![Preview report generated by the Synthetic Data Quality Assurance library](./images/mostly-ai-qa-preview.webp)

 The MOSTLY AI Synthetic Data QA library generates HTML reports with metrics to evaluate synthetic data quality.

-It compares synthetic vs. original data for accuracy, similarity, and distances, supports contextual and sequential data, allows customization and sampling controls, and returns both a report file and structured metrics.
+The two most common questions when working with synthetic data are: How accurate is it? and Is it privacy-safe?
+To give users confidence, MOSTLY AI provides fully automated QA metrics that make it easy to assess both quality and privacy.
+The library compares synthetic vs. original data for accuracy, similarity, and distances, supports contextual and sequential data, allows customization and sampling controls, and returns both a report file and structured metrics.

 Accuracy measures how closely synthetic distributions match the training or holdout data, with granular metrics available for univariate, bivariate, trivariate, and sequential patterns.
 Similarity assesses how alike the overall joint distributions are, using methods such as cosine similarity and discriminator tests to check whether synthetic data is distinguishable from real data.
 Distances capture novelty and privacy by analyzing nearest-neighbor relationships, duplicate sample rates, and relative closeness between synthetic, training, and holdout datasets.
 Together, these metrics provide a comprehensive view of how realistic, representative, and private synthetic data is.